ritaturk/xenko-docs/GUIDELINES.md

 ```

+Note: as much as possible each instruction should be surrounded by two images showing the state
+before and after the instruction.
+Image before the first instruction should correspond to the initial
+state and last image should correspond to the final state.

 ##  <a name="LongExplanations"> Avoid Long Explanations

 Long explanation are quite indigestible for the reader.
 Most of the time, he simply skips them.